jss367/jss367.github.io/_posts/2016-07-01-Pandas-Tutorial.md

-## Searching for text within a DataFrame
+## Searching for Text Within a DataFrame

 ```python